 Peel and slice apples and place in large mixing bowl.

-Spread the apple mixture in casserole baking dish.
+Spread the apple mixture in the prepared casserole baking dish.
+Set aside.

 In a medium-sized mixing bowl, combine the topping ingredients.
 Stir to combine well.

 Spread topping over the top of the apples and place in preheated oven.

 Bake, uncovered, for 30 minutes or until apples are tender and cooked through.